-Students are admitted into a cohort, with a minimum size of six persons.
-The program takes place over 24 months, includes live online meetings with lectures, discussion, and guest speakers, and covers the following content:
+Students are admitted into a cohort, with a minimum size of ten persons.
+The two-year program is divided into 4 quarters and includes live online meetings with lectures, discussion, case studies, role playing and guest speakers, covering the following content.
 Six themes are woven through every month:

 Formation Know Thyself

 Skills Learn and Practice (practical)

-Ancestors/Sibs Be aware of the diversity of practice and faith, forbears and sibs who do SpiDir work
+Ancestors/Sibs Be aware of the diversity of practice and faith, forebears and sibling faiths who do SpiDir work

 Practices Experience this (spiritual)

 Tools Be able to make use of this (resources)

 Arts Expand beyond talking and have fun

-Focus for Core I
+Focus for Quarter I

-- Begin to develop personal formation through theological and spiritual growth. - Learn and practice basic spiritual listening skills. - Begin to review ancestors/siblings of Spiritual Direction work: contemplative spirituality, the mystics, theology and practice. - Begin to engage with contemplative and devotional spiritual practices, such as those in Celtic, Desert, Natural, and Creation spiritualities. - Begin to evaluate and apply tools for discernment, self-discovery and transformation such as Myers-Briggs Type Indicator, the Enneagram, clearness committee, Tarot, and Ignatian discernment. - Begin to explore the arts in spirituality, e.g. poetry, fairy tales, myth, dance, visual arts.
+- Begin to develop personal formation through theological and spiritual growth. - Learn and practice basic spiritual listening skills. - Begin to review ancestors/siblings of spiritual direction work: contemplative spirituality, the mystics, theology and practice. - Begin to engage with contemplative and devotional spiritual practices, such as those in Celtic, desert, natural, and creation spiritualities. - Begin to evaluate and apply tools for discernment, self-discovery and transformation such as Myers-Briggs Type Indicator, the Enneagram, clearness committee, tarot, and Ignatian discernment. - Begin to explore the arts in spirituality, e.g. poetry, fairy tales, myth, dance, visual arts.

-Focus for Core II
+Focus for Quarter II

-- Continue to develop personal formation and identity through theological and spiritual growth. - Continue to learn and practice spiritual listening skills and the structure of the companioning relationship. - Review ancestors/siblings of Spiritual Direction work: contemplative spirituality, the mystics, theology and practice. - Engage with contemplative and devotional spiritual practices, such as those in Wiccan, reconstructed Pagan, and indigenous spiritualities.

-- Evaluate and apply more tools and arts, including exploring scriptures (defined broadly) for spiritual direction. - Put Spiritual Direction into contemporary social contexts through discerned action for social transformation: spiritual life and practice as a call to service and justice in our world.
+- Continue to develop personal formation and identity through theological and spiritual growth. - Continue to learn and practice spiritual listening skills and the structure of the companioning relationship. - Review ancestors/siblings of Spiritual Direction work: contemplative spirituality, the mystics, theology and practice. - Engage with contemplative and devotional spiritual practices, such as those in Wiccan, reconstructed Pagan, and indigenous spiritualities. - Evaluate and apply more tools and arts, including exploring scriptures (defined broadly) for spiritual direction. - Put spiritual direction into contemporary social contexts through discerned action for social transformation: spiritual life and practice as a call to service and justice in our world.

-Focus for Core III
+Focus for Quarter III

-- Exploration of your traditions theology and its relevance to the practice of Spiritual direction and developing an identity as a Spiritual Director. - Gifts from and distinctions from psychology skills: transference and counter-transference, shadow and complex identification, depth psychology, family systems, and brief therapy.
-(Spiritual Direction is NOT therapy.) - Practicum in guiding retreats and groups and intro to working in Organizations. - Connecting with ancestors/siblings: a deep dive with a selected mystic - Tools such as Dream work, including the function of dreams, and how to use dream work with both individuals and groups; Parts of self work, inner landscape, teachings from Murshida Rani Kathleen McLaughlin, Starhawk and Ken Wilber.
+- Exploration of your traditions theology and its relevance to the practice of spiritual direction and developing an identity as a spiritual director. - Gifts from and distinctions from psychology skills: transference and counter-transference, shadow and complex identification, depth psychology, family systems, and brief therapy. (spiritual direction is NOT therapy.) - Practicum in guiding retreats and groups and intro to working in organizations. - Connecting with ancestors/siblings: a deep dive with a selected mystic - Tools such as dream work, including the function of dreams, and how to use dream work with both individuals and groups; parts of self-work, inner landscape, teachings from Murshida Rani, Kathleen McLaughlin, Starhawk and Ken Wilber.

-Focus for Core IV
+Focus for Quarter IV

-- Articulating an identity and planning a future in Spiritual Direction work. - Spiritual direction with particular populations. (bereavement, addictions, aging, illness, disability/difference, etc.) - Integrating ancestors/siblings, modalities, skills, practices, tools, arts, and personal theologies with the practice of Spiritual Direction. - Developing a heart-centered business. - Ethics, collegiality, supervision and consultation.
+- Articulating an identity and planning a future in spiritual direction work. - Spiritual direction with particular populations. (bereavement, addictions, aging, illness, disability/difference, etc.) - Integrating ancestors/siblings, modalities, skills, practices, tools, arts, and personal theologies with the practice of spiritual direction. - Developing a heart-centered business. - Ethics, collegiality, supervision and consultation.